Île de Berder Workshop Notes

 Berti-Bolle DMJ 06, Advances 08.
 Berti (book) 08.
 Extend to PDE the Weinstein-Moser and Fadell-Rabinowitz theorems.

-In the space dimension $d \geq 2$, main difficulties:
+In the space dimension d2, main difficulties:

 • Feldman-Knonner-Trubowitz.
-The eignefunctions of $-Delta + V(x)$ are NOT localized with respect to exponentials.
+The eignefunctions of Delta+V(x) are NOT localized with respect to exponentials.
 This means that there are strong interactions between the eigenmodes.
 In this frame, it is often convenient to work with pseudo-PDE involving Fourier multipliers.
 (Bourgain, Kuksin-Elliason)

 • Bourgain 95-98 f analytic.